Zywave/booster/src/_areas/blog/posts/2023-04-release-notes-april-2023.md

 When we first built the Booster design system years ago, we were early adopters of web components and did not realize the importance of aligning our component specs to native HTML element specs.
 Misaligned specs affected the efficiency of engineers since they had to troubleshoot why a custom element didn't perform as intended and find a workaround.

-Shoutout to Trevor for adding these enhancements to a couple of the Booster custom elements so they are more closely aligned to native HTML element specs!
+Shoutout to Trevor for adding these enhancements to a couple of the Booster components so they are more closely aligned to native HTML element specs!

 <docs-spacer size="small"></docs-spacer>

 #### `zui-radio-group`

-`zui-radio-group` now has a value property for improved data representation in a form submission.
+`zui-radio-group` now has a read only property called `value` for improved data representation in form submissions.

 <docs-spacer size="small"></docs-spacer>